 The tank company was next sent to the Barrio of Porac to aid the Philippine Army which was having trouble with Japanese artillery fire.
 From a Filipino lieutenant, they learned where the guns were located and attacked destroying three of the guns and chasing the Japanese destroying trucks, and killing the infantry.
 The tanks were ordered to fall back to San Fernando and were refueled and received ammunition.

-On January 1, conflicting orders, about who was in command, were received by the defenders who were attempting to stop the Japanese advance down Route 5 and allowing the Southern Luzon Forces to withdraw toward Bataan.
-General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
-Because of the orders, there was confusion among the Filipinos and American forces defending the bridge over the Pampanga River about withdrawing from the bridge with half of the defenders withdrawing.
-The tanks received the order to hold at all costs.
-Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
-From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
+B and C Companies tanks were holding a bridge when the tankers noticed movement in the distance.
+The tankers opened fire which resulted in the destruction of six Japanese tanks.
+On January 1, conflicting orders were received by the defenders who were attempting to stop the Japanese who were advancing down Route 5.
+Holding the bridge would allow the Southern Luzon Forces to withdraw toward Bataan.
+General Wainwright was unaware of the conflicting orders since they came from Gen. MacArthur’s chief of staff.
+Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
+Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.

 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”